This post contains affiliate links

 Some caravan parks and most camping sites have camp kitchens, or you could always find a public park with free BBQ’s.

 USING REWARD POINTS

 My credit card has reward points, so I use my credit card to pay for absolutely every weekly expense.
 I recommend paying your balance off weekly!
-At the end of the year, I convert all of my reward points for either flights or vouchers that will make travelling cheaper for e.g. woolworths vouchers and car hire vouchers.
+At the end of the year, I convert all of my reward points for either flights or vouchers that will make travelling cheaper for e.g. car hire vouchers.

 If I am going overseas where vouchers won’t really be useful, then I cash in all of my points for Woolworths vouchers.
 If I don’t have to pay for shopping for a few weeks then I can set aside the money I would normally budget for shopping for our holiday.